car251290/Voice-React-App/README.md

 I didn’t know just how easy it was to add a voice assistant to an existing application before using Alan.
 The voice script templates in Alan Studio made creating the use flows faster.
 And the built-in debugging and automated testing tools helped us iterate quickly on the experience. linking to the Alan Ai application: https://alan.app About the application your App’s UI to support any conversation or workflow.

+## This App has a back end code it was connect to the Alan Ai
+I use node.js for the success of the back end as well as json to get the information for this page because this resource will make it, to get the information, the code it in Alan Ai runnning for be a success to get the new and the voice controller understand the orden

 ## Why you need a voice assistant in your app
 Give users an engaging experience with a conversational interface Help users right when they need it Provide personalized guidance throughout the experience